 Bonus image of a man as a fruit: A human head on a watermelon

-About this kind of art: Vintage trade cards offer a broad range (1975)
+Vintage trade cards offer a broad range (1975)

-By Lita Solis-Cohen and Bob Schwabach, Knight Newspapers
+Article by Lita Solis-Cohen and Bob Schwabach, Knight Newspapers

 Of all those specialized fields of collecting that require the nose of a bloodhound and the diligence of an ant, none offers a broader range than collecting old trading cards.